AmritaCSN/Akshitha-minor-project-Social-media-cyberbullying-detection-using-machine-learning/README.md

 # Steps to Run the Code

 1).
-Make sure the 2 dataset and the code files are the same folder
+Make sure that the 2 dataset and the code files are the same folder

 2).
 After that click on the code file, it will directly open in Visual Studio